Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: Introduction

 \section{Introduction}

-Quasinormal modes consists a subject of a most intensive study recent years, mainly because they are observed by gravitational interferometers \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,LIGOScientific:2020zkf}, promising also broader ranges of frequencies in the near future \cite{Babak:2017tow}.
-Joining observations in gravitational spectrum with those in the electromagnetic one \cite{EventHorizonTelescope:2019dse,Goddi:2016qax} could potentially test the gravitational theory in the strong field limit.
+{Quasinormal modes have been a subject of intense study in recent years, primarily because they are observed by gravitational interferometers \cite{LIGOScientific:2016aoc,LIGOScientific:2017vwq,LIGOScientific:2020zkf}, with promising observations across broader frequency ranges anticipated in the near future \cite{Babak:2017tow}.
+Combining observations in the gravitational spectrum with those in the electromagnetic spectrum \cite{EventHorizonTelescope:2019dse,Goddi:2016qax} offers the potential to test gravitational theory in the strong field limit.}

-Apart from observational perspectives, black hole solution in the Einstein-Maxwell theory coupled to a scalar (dilaton) field and allowing for a non-zero positive cosmological constant is interesting, because of the correspondence connecting quantum gravity on the de Sitter spacetime and the conformal field theory \cite{Witten:2001kn}.
-The quasinormal modes of black holes can be interpreted as poles of the Green functions in the dual field theory.
-This correspondence describes the relaxation of quantum fields at finite temperature \cite{Son:2007vk}, which coincides with the Hawking temperature at the black hole event horizon.
+{In addition to these observational perspectives, we focus on a particular theory of interest: the Einstein-Maxwell theory coupled with a scalar (dilaton) field and a non-zero cosmological constant.
+This theory is compelling due to the correspondence between quantum gravity in (anti)-de Sitter spacetime and conformal field theory \cite{Witten:2001kn,Strominger:2001pn}.
+In this context, the quasinormal modes of black holes can be interpreted as the poles of the Green functions in the dual field theory \cite{Birmingham:2001pj}.
+This correspondence describes the relaxation of quantum fields at finite temperature \cite{Son:2007vk}, which coincides with the Hawking temperature at the black hole event horizon.}

 Quasinormal modes of various dilaton-like black holes, including those coupled to the higher curvature corrections, were considered in numerous publications \cite{Ferrari:2000ep,Carson:2020ter,Malybayev:2021lfq,Pani:2009wy,Konoplya:2019hml,Zinhailo:2019rwd,Lopez-Ortega:2009jpx,Kokkotas:2017ymc,Konoplya:2001ji,Fernando:2003wc,Chen:2005rm,Lopez-Ortega:2005obq,Paul:2023eep,Blazquez-Salcedo:2020caw,Pierini:2022eim}.
 At the same time, quasinormal modes of asymptotically de Sitter black holes, unlike asymptotically flat case, govern the evolution of perturbations not only during the intermediate stage, but also at asymptotically late times $t \rightarrow \infty$ \cite{Dyatlov:2011jd,Dyatlov:2010hq,Konoplya:2024ptj}.
 In the asymptotically flat case, the stage of quasinormal ringing is changed by the asymptotic power-law tails.